How to Buy Safe Toys

 Understand the risks.
 Scooters were wildly popular in recent years, but they're also responsible for a 40 percent increase in toy-related injuries over the past few decades, according to a study published in the journal Clinical Pediatrics.
 If you decide to buy your child a scooter, skateboard or something similar, also buy the safety equipment (helmet and pads) he'll need.

 Look for safer lasers.
 A laser beam in the eye can cause permanent damage to a child's eyesight, and some manufacturers don't use the kind of "safer" lasers the Food and Drug Administration (FDA) recommends for use in toys.
 If you buy a toy with a laser, make sure the label indicates it complies with 21 CFR Subchapter J or says “21 CFR 1040.10 and 1040.11.”

 Check for recalls.
 Recently, the Consumer Product Safety Commission (CPSC) recalled some children’s toys over lead paint concerns.
 A quick Internet search or a visit to the CPSC website should tell you if a toy has been recalled and why.
 If you have a toy that's been recalled, return it to the store or throw it away.

 Have an adult assemble the toy.
 Little Jane can’t wait to play with her new dollhouse, but there’s some assembly required using small parts (nuts and bolts, screws and other hardware, for example).
-“Make sure a responsible adult puts it together,” Drengenberg says.
-After the holidays, check toys periodically to be sure all screws and other hardware have not loosened, he adds.
+Ensure a responsible adult puts the toy together.
+After the holidays, check toys periodically to be sure all screws and other hardware have not loosened.